Contents

 Hotels in Nepal usually come in budget, mid-range and high-range accommodation standards.
 There is no regulating body who manages standards in Nepal so just because a hotel is high-range or has a high price doesn't mean the services are.
 Read reviews very carefully and expect plenty of fake reviews on TripAdvisor etc,.

 In light of that I've personally reviewed over 700 hotels throughout Nepal.
-Do check out my reviews & recommended hotels and guesthouses in Kathmandu or see my exclusive listing in my Nepal Guidebook.
+Do check out my reviews & recommended in my exclusive listings in my Nepal Guidebook.

 Traveling alone in Nepal